EsotericSoftware/spine-runtimes/spine-cocos2dx/README.md

 ## Example
 The spine-cocos2dx example works on Windows, Linux, macOS, iOS, Linux, and Android, for both cocos2d-x v3 and v4.

 Please [install the reprequisit software](https://docs.cocos2d-x.org/cocos2d-x/v4/en/installation/prerequisites.html) as per the Cocos2d-x documentation.
-Ensure that the following programs are executable from the command line:
+Ensure that the following programs are in your `PATH` environment variable and thus executable from the command line:

-* Git
+* `git`
-* CMake
+* `cmake`
-* Python
+* `python`

 Before you can compile and run the example project for a specific target platform, you need to clone the [Cocos2d-x repository](https://github.com/cocos2d/cocos2d-x) to `spine-runtimes/spine-cocos2dx/example/cocos2d` and download the dependencies: